uidaholib/spec-docs/content/tips-tricks/locations.md

 title: Material Locations
 ---

+[This section may be out of date and is under review]

 To find the location of a collection, check the ArchivesSpace record for **Instances** information.
 Be aware some records might have a permanent and temporary location attached.
 See for [Temporary Locations]({{ '/content/tips-tricks/temp-locations.html' | relative_url }}) more details.

 **Please note:** Not all records have instances attached, so if something doesn't have a clear location, see the following information for hints.